Do the Digit Insurance

 Section 194I of the Income Tax Act concerns Tax Deducted at Source (TDS) on rent.
 The provisions of this particular section define how TDS on rent should be treated.
 The rent paid on a property is subject to TDS since it is an additional income earned by counter party such as businessmen, salaried people, etc.

-Let’s dive in to gain a detailed insight of section 194I of the Income Tax Act.
+Let’s dive into gaining a detailed insight into section 194I of the Income Tax Act.

 What is Section 194I of the Income Tax Act?

-The threshold limit was ₹180000 until FY 2018-19.
-It rose from this value to ₹240000 from FY 2019-20.
-Moreover, there exists no surcharge unless the amount is higher than ₹1 crore.
-Besides this, note that TDS under Section 194I is not applicable for the rent payable to to a business trust, being a real estate investment trust, in respect of any real estate asset, referred to in clause (23FCA) of section 10, owned directly by such business trust.
+Moreover, there is no surcharge unless the amount is higher than ₹1 crore.
+Besides this, note that TDS under Section 194I is not applicable for the rent payable to a business trust, being a real estate investment trust, in respect of any real estate asset, referred to in clause (23FCA) of Section 10, owned directly by such business trust.

 To develop a better understanding, one must know what comes under rent according to this section.
 Rent comprises payments under sub-lease, lease, tenancy, or any other arrangement or agreement for any of the following uses (either together or separately) -

-- Land appurtenant to a building (including factory building)
+• Land appurtenant to a building (including a factory building)

-One should note that the above statement is applicable, notwithstanding if the payee is the sole owner of all or any of the above-mentioned entities.
-Also, sub-letting gets covered here.
+One should note that the above statement is applicable, notwithstanding whether the payee is the sole owner of all or any of the above-mentioned entities.
+Also, subletting gets covered here.

 Payments Covered Under Section 194I